-Our team of cricket experts here at Asiabet have brought you the best insights on MI 2021 players, stats and betting tips to match.
+Our team of cricket experts here at Asiabet have brought you the best insights on MI 2021 players, stats, and betting tips to match.

 In this guide you’ll find:

-|Quinton de Kock||Wicket-keeper|
+|Quinton de Kock||Wicket-Keeper/Batsman|

 One of the best all-rounders in cricket is Kieron Pollard, who has been with Mumbai since 2010.
 During that time his ability with the ball, bat and in the field have made him the backbone of the side.
 Pollard is the second highest all-time run scorer who has also taken more catches than any other Indians player.

-Now firmly established as one of the very best franchises, Mumbai initially struggled.
+Mumbai Indians are a foundational team within the Indian Premier League and since it was formed in 2008, have competed in all 13 seasons.
+Now firmly established as the most successful side in IPL history, Mumbai initially struggled.
 After finishing fifth in the first season, they were seventh in 2009, which remains their lowest ever finish.

 The closest that the team came to winning the IPL during that period was in 2010, when they lost in the final to Chennai Super Kings by 22 runs.
-Their wait for an IPL victory came to an end in 2013 and they have won the tournament a further four times since then.
+Their wait for an IPL victory ended in 2013, and they have won the tournament a further four times since then.

 Mumbai were also very successful in the now defunct Champions League.
 In 2011 they beat Royal Challengers Bangalore in the Champions League T20 final by 31 runs, which saw the team lift their first trophy.
 Then in 2013 they not only won the IPL title, but beat Rajasthan Royals in the final of the Champions League by 33 runs.

 The Mumbai Indians have had three different home grounds during their history.
 They started playing at the DY Patil Stadium for the first two IPL seasons.
 In 2010, they then moved to the Brabourne Stadium, before moving to their current home of the Wankhede Stadium in 2011.